FAIR State Search Guide

 • Can antique furniture appraisals be done online in Maryland?
 Some Maryland furniture assignments can begin online with strong photos, dimensions, labels, construction details, condition images, and records.
 In-person inspection is safer for large, fragile, high-value, condition-sensitive, or attribution-sensitive pieces.

 • What fee questions should I ask Maryland antique furniture appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, item-count-based, room-count-based, or report-preparation-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask how pricing works, what the written report includes, whether revisions or follow-up are extra, whether travel is separate, and whether the fee is non-contingent and never tied to value or sale outcome.